mozilla/bedrock/docs/pipeline.rst

 aren't run automatically and will not block a deployment, but they can be useful if you want to run an extra set of checks should you see a test failure and want some verification.

+Note that now we have Mozorg mode and Pocket mode, we actually stand up two dev, two stage and two test deployments and we run the appropriate integration tests against each deployment: most tests are written for Mozorg, but there are some for Pocket mode that also get run.

 Push to stage branch
 ~~~~~~~~~~~~~~~~~~~~~